megbia/date-converter/README.md

 \megbia\Ethiopic::gregorianToEthiopic(1999, 1, 1)
 ```

-You can convert Ethiopian date to gregorian date from a given Ethiopia Date
+You can convert Ethiopian date to gregorian date from a given Gregorian Date

 ```php
 \megbia\Ethiopic::ethiopicToGregorian(1999, 1, 1)